So This Is Love (film): Cast

+Release

+So This Is Love was the first major film to premiere in Tennessee, Moore's home state.

 Soundtrack

 So This Is Love is a jukebox musical.
 The soundtrack consists of various songs from multiple composers.
 Songs, such as Remember by Irving Berlin and Pack Up Your Troubles... by Felix Powell and George Henry Powell, were released prior to and not written for the film.